orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

   - llvm_slot_18 (U24)
   - llvm_slot_19 (D13)
   - llvm_slot_21 (U26)
-* The following may be used for rolling compilers:
+* The following rolling compilers USE flags may be used c++20 or newer packages:
   - gcc_slot_16_1 (F44, F45)
   - llvm_slot_22 (F44, F45)
-* The following may be used for live compilers:
+* The following live compilers USE flags may be used in web browsers targeting c++20 in Firefox rapid or c++23 in Chromium:
   - llvm_slot_24
 * The USE flags provide verification and build consistency.
 * The CC/CXX changes resolve an ambiguous choice between selecting a GCC build